laverdet/isolated-vm/README.md

 ##### `isolate.compileModuleSync(code)`
 * `code` *[string]* - The JavaScript code to compile.
 * `options` *[object]*
+  * `meta` *[function]* - Callback which will be invoked the first time this module accesses `import.meta`.
+The `meta` object will be passed as the first argument.
+This option may only be used when invoking `compileModule` from within the same isolate.
 	* [`{ ...CachedDataOptions }`](#cacheddataoptions)
 	* [`{ ...ScriptOrigin }`](#scriptorigin)